 Traditional hierarchical structures restrict girls' rights and opportunities.
 Many girls get married before the age of 18 which often results in interrupted schooling or school drop outs.
 Sexual abuse and domestic violence is normalized and prostitution is widespread to finance school or to sustain the family.
 Every third Zambian girl between 15-19 years old is already a mother.
 With very strong Christian churches in the country, sexuality has long been considered taboo and contraceptives are rarely used which further reduces girls' opportunities to decide over their own future.

 How we work

-We are working to get rid of the taboos and to open up for conversations that are changing attitudes in Southern Province, Zambia and the world.
+We are working to get rid of the taboos and to open up for conversations that are changing attitudes in Zambia and the world.
 All our programs are run in collaboration with the Ministry of Education and the Ministry of Youth & Sports, as well as with the Football Association of Zambia.
 We have the honor to work with numerous young and engaged voluntary leaders who are determined to give girls the rights and opportunities that they are entitled too - and we can already see results of their hard work.